-- f. include roof forms that provide visual interest to both the building and the skyline and effectively screen service structure, plant and equipment from view of the street and adjoining buildings; - provide a design that enables permeability between g. buildings: - h. create attractive backs and sides of buildings where visible from public spaces; - i. ensure domestic outbuildings do not dominate the street frontage and do not have a negative impact on the streetscape character; - where for tall buildings, provide architectural j. variation through a distinct top, middle and base section.
+- b. promote identity and diversity between adjacent dwellings; - enable individual dwellings to be identified and directly accessible from public streets and communal areas; - visually integrate with the intended character of the precinct through appropriate design and materials; - e. avoid blank walls (excluding built to boundary walls) through articulation and architectural treatments to create visual interest; - f. include roof forms that provide visual interest to both the building and the skyline and effectively screen service structure, plant and equipment from view of the street and adjoining buildings; - g. provide a design that enables permeability between buildings; - h. create attractive backs and sides of buildings where visible from public spaces; - ensure domestic outbuildings do not dominate the street frontage and do not have a negative impact on the streetscape character; - where for tall buildings, provide architectural variation through a distinct top, middle and base section.